 Our exposure to credit risk is primarily due to our fixed maturity investments, short term investments, premiums receivable and ceded reinsurance balances.
 At December 31, 2009 and 2008, our invested asset portfolio had a dollar weighted average rating of AA.
 From time to time, we purchase credit derivatives to hedge our exposures in the insurance industry, to assist in managing the credit risk associated with ceded reinsurance, or to assume credit risk.
 We account for credit derivatives at fair value and record them on our consolidated balance sheet as other assets or other liabilities depending on the rights or obligations.
-The fair value of the credit derivatives are determined using industry valuation models.
-The fair value of these credit derivatives can change based on a variety of factors including changes in credit spreads, default rates and record there rate inputs such as interest rates.
+The fair value of these credit derivatives are determined using industry valuation models.
+The fair value of these credit derivatives are determined using industry valuation models.
+The fair value of these credit derivatives are interparty, and market rate inputs such as interest rates.
 The fair value of these credit derivatives, as recognized in other liabilities in our balance sheet at December 31, 2009, was \$0.5 million (2008 - \$0.9 million).
 During 2009, we recorded gains of \$0.3 million (2008 - \$1.1 million, 2007 - \$0.5 million) in our consolidated statement of operations.